where2eatt/backend/README.md

 - Find a restaurant that is at a location that is accessible and ideal for all in the group

 # Repository Layout
-- File to connect Icloud for Google account login
+- File to connect icloud for Google account login
 - File to store user's profile and preferences
+- File to generate food location options
+- File to generate link and share session
+- File to create chatroom
+- File to create calender availabilities